King Arthur

 Story & Plot Summary: King Arthur

-Quick Plot Summary: King Arthur is a Adventure, War, History, Action, Drama film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2004, King Arthur is a Adventure, War, History, Action, Drama film directed by Antoine Fuqua.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Clive Owen.

 Story Breakdown